 More recently, a 2014 study found that a single saline infusion did not significantly improve POTS patients’ ability to exercise a couple of hours later.
 (The authors speculated that POTS patients might feel better but still not be able to exercise, and that repeated infusions might be needed to help with exercise.)

 Now comes a 2017 saline study in POTS which suggests that the regular use saline use might be very helpful indeed.

 Effects of intermittent intravenous saline infusions in patients with medication—refractory postural tachycardia syndrome.
 Mohammed Ruzieh1,2 & Aaron Baugh1 & Osama Dasa1 & Rachel L. Parker1 & Joseph T. Perrault1 & Anas Renno1 & Beverly L. Karabin1 & Blair Grubb1.
 J Interv Card Electrophysiol (2017) 48:255–260 DOI 10.1007/s10840-017-0225-y

 In this study the average patient received between 1.1 and 2.1 L of saline every 10 days or so for three to six months.
 The Orthostatic Hypotension Questionnaire (OHQ) which evaluates symptoms and functionality, and the short-form SF-36 which evaluates quality of life were used to assess the effects of the saline.
 No control group was used.

-Mostly younger females with idiopathic POTS participated, but a significant number (25%) also had Ehlers Danlos Syndrome (EDS).
+The study consisted of mostly younger females with idiopathic POTS.
+A significant number (25%) also had Ehlers Danlos Syndrome (EDS).
 They were followed for 3-12 months and were allowed to have infusions when requested.